Smith & Wesson Model 625: Use of moon clips

 Full and half moon clips loaded with .45 ACP and one Truncated Cone .45 Auto Rim cartridges.

 The Model 625 was designed to fire .45 ACP pistol cartridges with use with moon clips.
-It will head-space the .45 ACP cartridge in the chambers without use of moon clips, but since the extractor cannot engage the rimless cartridge, the empty shells must be ejected with a cleaning rod or pencil.
-It may also use .45 Auto Rim as they were designed for revolvers chambered in .45 ACP using moon clips.
+It also head-spaced the .45 ACP cartridge in the chambers without use of moon clips, but since the extractor could not engage the rimless cartridge, the empty shells had to be ejected with a cleaning rod or pencil.
+It could also use .45 Auto Rim as they were designed for revolvers chambered in .45 ACP using moon clips.